himeshpar/azure-eventgrid-function-pipeline/README.md

 # Azure Event-Driven Function Pipeline
 ### Blob Storage → Event Grid → Azure Functions (.NET 8 Isolated)

-This project demonstrates a fully serverless, event-driven workflow built in Microsoft Azure.
+This project demonstrates a real-world, event-driven serverless workflow in Azure, using Blob Storage, Event Grid, and Azure Functions (.NET 8 Isolated) to automatically process uploaded files in real time.
 It integrates **Blob Storage**, **Event Grid**, and an **Azure Function** to automatically process files the moment they are uploaded.

 ---

 ## 🚀 Architecture Overview

+Blob Uploaded → Event Grid Detects Event → Azure Function Executes → Logs / Processing Output

 1. A file is uploaded into **Azure Blob Storage**
 2. **Azure Event Grid** detects the `BlobCreated` event